10 Worst Tire Brands to Avoid at all Cost in 2023

 Frequently Asked Questions

-How to check the tire manufacturing date?
+Q1: How do you check the tire manufacturing date?

 You need to check the last four digits of the DOT code on the tire.
 It represents the manufacturing week and year of the tire.